-The Loremaster’s jaw felt like it had fallen off.
-He had written everything down, as always, but the story had made such a wild turn that he couldn’t believe what he was hearing.
-Time travel, the bronze dragons, an evil plot from Garrosh Hellscream?!
+Vestria’s jaw felt like it had fallen off.
+She had written everything down, as always, but the story had made such a wild turn that he couldn’t believe what he was hearing.
+Time travel, a benevolent Yunai, and possibly a resurrection?!

-“This is a lot,” he said at last, reviewing his notes.
+“This is a lot,” she said at last, reviewing his notes.

 “It worked though, I assume?”

 “I mean, we’re here, right?
-So, you gathered your people together, used the two years, then took down Garrosh like Nozdormu wanted?”
+So, you gathered your people together, used the opportunity, then took down the Yunai like your friend wanted?”

 Sionis smiled.
 “A story for another day.”

 “It has been a long day, and I would like a snack.
 Perhaps a stripped melon?”